extraut/PodcastPersonCutter/README.md

 ## How It Works

-- PodcastPersonCutter uses the DLIB face detection model and face_recognition to identify faces in a video.
+- PodcastPersonCutter uses the face_recognition face detection model and face_recognition to identify faces in a video.
 - The program pre-processes frames, applies the face detection model and tracks them throughout the video.
 - Detected faces are saved and can be used for further editing or processing.
 - The desired face from the video will be cut into the final video with audio.
 Ideal for creating voice models later on).